 How to Build Keynote Presentations with GraphicRiver

 If you're a decisive creative, GraphicRiver might just be the best choice for your next Keynote presentation topic.
-With GraphicRiver, you're only going to pay for templates one at a time, so if you know what you want, it provides a low cost of ownership.
+It's a pay-as-you-go marketplace.
+That means that you'll buy Keynote templates one-by-one.

-GraphicRiver templates have the same customization options as the Elements Keynote template we highlighted above.
-In this tutorial, we're going to work with the Start Business Keynote template, available via GraphicRiver.
+GraphicRiver templates have the same customization options as the example you've already seen.
+In this tutorial, we're going to work with the Start Business Keynote template.
+It's one of the thousands of templates you can buy for a low cost on GraphicRiver.

 Of course, we'll be creating a presentation with a particular goal in mind.
 I'll set the scene.
 For this tutorial, I'll be customizing a Keynote template to act as a sales deck for a fictional design agency.
-The process described below would be similar for other types of service-based companies that have a service to sell (think of marketing agencies for example).
+The process described below is similar for most service-based companies.

 Step 2 has first final slide we'll be creating in this tutorial.
 Download a PDF of the finished presentation.
 There are six slides in the download.
 Use this download to compare your customization results as you work through this tutorial.